symfony/symfony-docs/cookbook/configuration/apache_router.rst

 ============================

 Symfony2, while fast out of the box, also provides various ways to increase that speed with a little bit of tweaking.
-One of these ways is by letting apache handle routes directly, rather than using Symfony2 for this task.
+One of these ways is by letting Apache handle routes directly, rather than using Symfony2 for this task.

 Change Router Configuration Parameters
 --------------------------------------